CANADA STOCKS-TSX presses higher as energy helps offset broader losses

 * Technology group down 0.8 percent

-TORONTO, June 27 Canada's main stock index see-sawed higher on Tuesday, buoyed by firmer hefty energy and financial stocks, but gains were dampened by losses across multiple other sectors.
+TORONTO, June 27 (Reuters) - Canada's main stock index see-sawed higher on Tuesday, buoyed by firmer hefty energy and financial stocks, but gains were dampened by losses across multiple other sectors.

 At 10:48 a.m.
 ET (1448 GMT), the Toronto Stock Exchange's S&P/TSX composite index was up 26.17 points, or 0.17 percent, at 15,342.19.